For languages other than English, use the Google Translate tool at the bottom of this page.

 New York City has changed exponentially since the last time we thoroughly examined the bus network.
 Rapid development in all five boroughs has reoriented travel patterns and led to an overall increase in congestion on the street network.
 As a result, New York City has the slowest buses of any major city and a network that is not truly connective.
 We want to improve and simplify our current network to get travelers where they want to go more quickly and efficiently.

-Brooklyn: On October 2, 2019, we kicked off the Brooklyn Bus Network Redesign project.
-Soon, we'll be out in the borough to meet with you, hear about your experiences, and answer your questions.
+Brooklyn: On October 2, 2019, we kicked off the Brooklyn Bus Network Redesign project and will be releasing the Existing Conditions report in Q1 next year.

 Detailed information on the Bronx, Queens, and Staten Island Express Bus Network Redesigns can be found below.
 The Bronx and Queens pages include ways to provide comments about the current redesign process.